codalab/codalab-worksheets/docs/REST-API-Reference.md

 - `shadow`: UUID of the bundle to "shadow" (the new bundle will be added as an item immediately after this bundle in its parent worksheet).
-- `detached`: 1 if should not add new bundle to any worksheet, or 0 otherwise.
+- `detached`: 1 if should not add new bundle to any worksheet, so the bundle does not have a hosted worksheet(e.g. It is the user's uploaded avatar) or 0 otherwise.
 Default is 0.
 - `wait_for_upload`: 1 if the bundle state should be initialized to "uploading" regardless of the bundle type, or 0 otherwise.
 Used when copying bundles from another CodaLab instance, this prevents these new bundles from being executed by the BundleManager.
 Default is 0.
-- `parent_worksheet_required`: 0 if the bundle does not need a hosted worksheet (e.g. It is the user's uploaded avatar) or 1 otherwise.
-  Default is 1 since the parent worksheet need to be specified by default.

 ### `PATCH /bundles`